Skip to main content

 marcella sembrich teaching studio sign, 1924 to 1934, opened to visitors 1937

-Following Sembrich's death in 1935, her daughter-in-law Juliette de Coppet kept up the 4.5-acre parcel with the studio, turning it into a memorial for her mother-in-law that opened to the public in 1937.
+Following Sembrich's death in 1935, her daughter-in-law Juliette de Coppet Stengel preserved the 4.5-acre parcel with the studio, turning it into a memorial for her mother-in-law that opened to the public in 1937.
+The museum has been in continuous operation ever since.

-The Marcella Sembrich Association was formed in 1940 to preserve the studio and grounds, and to honor and continue Sembrich's legacy.
-The museum has been in continuous operation ever since, with various figures serving on the Board of Directors and helping to maintain the organization and grounds.
+The Marcella Sembrich Memorial Association, a 501(c)(3) nonprofit, was formed in 1940 to preserve the studio and grounds, and to honor and continue Sembrich's legacy.

 Nature Preserve